If you want to know the whole story, here it is...

 Back at Barbour/LaDouceur, the residential skyscraper project called The Nicollet was tabled indefinitely due in no small part to the economic downturn.
 Barbour/LaDouceur reorganized and John Barbour founded Barbour Architects.
 In 2010 Shelter and John Barbour begun discussing opportunities to collaborate on projects.
 By the end of that year Founding Partner John Dwyer departed from Shelter to take over his family’s construction business and eventually focus his attentions on the establishment of an Architecture program at Dunwoody College of Technology.
 The time seemed right to “get the band back together” and John Barbour became a Partner at Shelter Architecture.

-Since 2010 Shelter has expanded its focus.
-Incorporated the partners’ love of entrepreneurship and the design of experiences outside the home.
-Along with sustainably and accessibly designed residential work, the firm’s portfolio of work includes a wide range of commercial ventures.
-Working with like minded entrepreneurs who are passionate about what they do including the founders of Icehouse MPLS, Bauhaus Brew Labs, Hot Indian Foods, CREED Interactive and Bent Paddle Brewing – just to name a few.
+Since 2010 Shelter has expanded its focus by incorporating the partners’ love of entrepreneurship and the design of experiences outside the home.
+Along with sustainably and accessibly designed residential work, the firm’s portfolio began to include a wide range of commercial ventures.
+The firm began to work with like-minded entrepreneurs who are passionate about what they do, which resulted in amazing spaces including the founders of Icehouse MPLS, Bauhaus Brew Labs, Hot Indian Foods, CREED Interactive and Bent Paddle Brewing.
 Shelter continued to ground all of the firm’s pursuits in sustainable building science practices, creating environments that are as comfortable and beautiful as they are functional, healthy, and good to the earth.

 In 2014 Shelter moved the studio to NE Minneapolis.
 The old steel factory space at 1229 Tyler Street reflected the creative, enterprising culture that Shelter internationally fosters.
-Lead by a group of passionate entrepreneurs revitalizing Eau Claire, WI Shelter found itself involved with ever expanding list of creative pursuits, both residential and commercial, in the Chippewa Valley.
+Following that move, Shelter expanded their office to include a Wisconsin branch.
+Lead by a group of passionate entrepreneurs revitalizing Eau Claire, WI, Shelter found itself involved with ever expanding list of creative pursuits, both residential and commercial, in the Chippewa Valley.